the-quidpr0quo/the-quidpr0quo.github.io/_posts/2021-11-13-Two-Years-From-Now.md

 # Situational Awareness
 My very first project in cybersecurity is a Behavioral based Anti-virus Implementation Project for a big organization.
 The large organization faced difficulties to "encourage" its IT consulting employees to install AV solutions and ended up requesting external parties (my assigned role) to step in and facilitate the installation on each domainless project-based computer) - which is ridiculous by the way. :-(

-As embarassing as it was (the fact that it sounds like an IT support / Project Management task, which it was!), I learnt my very first "ping" and "whoami" command there while at the same time being a consultancy project it was required for me to identify the risk areas the organization may face.
+As embarassing as it was (the fact that it sounds like an IT support / Project Management task, which it was!), I learnt my very first "ping" and "hostname" command there while at the same time being a consultancy project it was required for me to identify the risk areas the organization may face.
 Questions such as the below become my daily conversation with my client:
 - How does the organization keep track of its asset management?
 - What were the reasons IT Support face difficulty in such situation?
 How exactly do they work for the uncontrolled employees.
 - How does the employees of domainless computers work in the organization?